 The people over at Berlitz were kind enough to send me a sample of their newest Spanish edition so I thought I’d share my impression with you.

-New feature: Relevant and useful reader-suggested content
+Relevant and useful reader-suggested content

 Requesting input from readers as to the kind of language content that’s been lacking in their product was a good move by Berlitz.